 We review the annual report from the 2-1-1- call centers for Polk, Transylvania and Henderson counties.
-In all counties, the #1 request (25% of calls) was for housing and shelter assistance.
+In all counties, the #1 request (around 20 or more of calls) were for housing and shelter assistance.
 Calls related to food, utilities and other economic needs were also in the top ten in all counties.
-Individual and Family life calls were also in the top ten in all counties.
-Needs that fell into this category include support, case management and a need for parenting guidance.
+Employment and Income calls were also in the top ten in all counties.
 Another important document that helps us identify needs is the Community Assessment from each county.
 At Western Carolina Community Action the Head Start program gathers and disseminates this information to the rest of the agency.
-Head Start has collected data for the 2015 Community Assessment.
+Head Start has collected data for the 2016 Community Assessment.
 Several needs were identified including the need to increase financial literacy and education and employment support services.